dskrypa/cli_command_parser/_src/configuration.rst

   `enum flags <https://docs.python.org/3/library/enum.html#flag>`__ that can be combined.
 May be overridden on a per-Parameter level by using the :ref:`parameters:parameters:show_default` param.
 See :class:`.ShowDefaults` for more info.
+:show_env_vars: Whether Parameters that support reading their values from environment variables should include the variables' names in their help text.
+May be overridden on a per-Parameter level by using the :ref:`parameters:options:show_env_var` param.
 :cmd_alias_mode: Controls how subcommand aliases (alternate :ref:`choices<subcommand_cls_params>` specified for a given Command class that is registered as a subcommand / subclass of another Command) should be displayed in help text and documentation.
 Supports :class:`.SubcommandAliasHelpMode` values (or string equivalents).
 Alternatively,